1. dec. 2024

 Public and private keys

-Public key: this is like your mailbox on the street.
-Anyone can drop a letter into it, but only you can take the letter out.
-You share this key with the world, so they can send you encrypted messages or data.
+Think of your public key as a mailbox on the street.
+Anyone can drop a letter in your mailbox, but only you can take it out and read it.
+You share the public key with anyone, so they can send you a secure and encrypted message.

 A private key controls all your assets.
 Make sure to keep it safe!